 Our internal air quality can be affected by a range of gaseous contaminants, some of which may come in from the outside environment and others generated from within.
-Whether short lived one off episodes or more long term issues, the symptoms and concerns can be non specific, but dissatisfaction and customer complaints ranging from "funny smells" to illness can still result.
+Whether short-lived one-off episodes or more long term issues, the symptoms and concerns can be nonspecific, but dissatisfaction and customer complaints ranging from "funny smells" to illness can still result.

-With our team of experienced auditors we can quickly and competently assess your building environment to identify the prevailing air quality conditions and whether any influences from either within or around you premises are affecting it.
+With our team of experienced auditors, we can quickly and competently assess your building environment to identify the prevailing air quality conditions and whether any influences from either within or around your premises are affecting it.
 In the vast majority of our work, we confirm conditions are good - which in itself will allay fears and help manage complaints - elsewhere we can help resolve actual issues quickly and effectively.

 Using gas analyser technology or gas specific sensors, we can assess the quality of your air to match EH40 long and short term occupational exposure levels (OEL) or provide environmental trend analysis for the three main pollutant groups that could affect you.